intelligent-farming/leadsman/README.md

 Scheduled rule engine over a ChirpStack event store.
 It runs a set of checks you select in a config file, and records deduplicated alerts in Postgres.

-Named for the crew member who took periodic soundings with a lead line and called out the depth — and the hazards.

 Leadsman is the deterministic tier of a monitoring stack.
 It consumes no inference tokens, and it does not send messages: it decides *what is wrong* and writes that down.
 Delivery (SMS, webhook, an LLM agent for the cases that need interpretation)